Building-acoustics-TU-Eindhoven/CHORAS/ContributionGuidelines.md

 ## Git business
 1. Clone this repository.
 2. Follow the steps in the README.md for local installation.
-(We prefer that you create a fork of the ra_ui_backend submodule so that you can work on this freely.)
+    - Please create a branch of the `backend` submodule (sim/<your_method_acronym>) so that you can work on this freely.
+Also, if you want to authenticate via ssh (instead of the default https), navigate to the `backend` submodule and run the following command to change the url:

+    `git remote set-url origin git@github.com:choras-org/backend.git`
 3. If CHORAS runs on your machine, congratulations!
 You are now ready to add your own software to the platform.

 ## Glossary